Social Work (Advanced Standing) (M.S.W.)

 SW 840Implications of Race, Culture, and Oppression for Social Work Practice3

-SW 900Advanced Standing Practice and Field Seminar3
+SW 900Advanced Standing Practice and Internship Seminar3

 SW 930Advanced General Practice III: Clinical Assessment and Intervention3